 Erika Wassall, the Jersey Farm Scriber here with foods you should always have in your kitchen.
 I know cooking everyday can be tedious.
 As the clock gets closer to 5:00 and you realize you don’t have a dinner planned, tensions can rise and you can start struggling to figure out what you’ll throw together.
 You know you went shopping, so you have some proteins, but what are you going to DO with them to turn simple ingredients, into full, satisfying meals, without spending an hour preparing the meal?
 That’s when these must have food items in your kitchen will come in handy!

 Keeping a few essential foods in the house at all times, can help turn those last-minute meals, into masterpieces.
-So here are my top suggestions for basic food you need in your kitchen to always be prepared.
+So here are my top suggestions for basic food you need in your kitchen to always be prepared and make cooking easier.

 Basic Food You Need In Your Kitchen